eProsima/code-style/README.md

 ### Function Declarations and Definitions

-To improve parameter readability, each parameter must be in its own line, even the first one and even if there is only one parameter.
+To improve parameter readability, each parameter must be in its own line, even the first one, and even if there is only one parameter.
 The line-wrapping indentation is to be used in this case.
-Never indent to the opening parenthesis level, the first parameter, etc.
+Never indent to the opening parenthesis level.

 This does not apply when calling the function.
 In this case the parameters should be in the same line taking into account the space after each comma that separates the parameters.